zsofiaboldizsar/couchmigrate/README.md

 # couchmigrate

-A command-line tool to assist with the migration of CouchDB Design Documnents
+A tool to assist for inserting or updating CouchDB Design Documnents.
+It provides a command line and API interfaces as well in order to use it manually, or  automatically from your application or CI tools.

 ## Installation

-    npm install -g couchmigrate
+    npm install -g safe-couch-design-doc-upserter

 ## Usage